valentjn/vscode-ltex/pages/docs/commands.md

 Change language of this page: [English](commands.html), [German](commands-de.html)

+This page is specific to vscode-ltex.
+It does not apply if you use a different LTeX plugin for an editor other than VS Code.

 To run a command, open the Command Palette (`Ctrl+Shift+P`) and start typing the name of the command.

 ## `LTeX: Activate Extension`